VIEW PROJECT

 THE CHALLENGE

-Meow Wolf needed support in refining and implementing their numerous ideas into a mobile experience.
-To gain deeper insights, we traveled to the U.S. for an intensive week-long visit, exploring two of their four locations—Denver and Las Vegas.
+To gain deeper insights, we traveled to the U.S. for an intensive week-long visit, exploring two of their four locations in Denver and Las Vegas.
 There, we engaged with staff and visitors to better understand their experiences.

 A core aspect of the Meow Wolf experience is visitor interaction with immersive art and intricate narratives, featuring rich characters and lore woven throughout the exhibits.